sinch/nuget-serversdk/README.md

 To the returned menu, you can add menu options.
 If you want a menu option that  jumps to another menu, call

-        IMenu<T> AddGotoMenuOption(Dtmf option, string targetMenuId, IDictionary<string,string> cookies = null)
+        IMenu AddGotoMenuOption(Dtmf option, string targetMenuId, IDictionary<string,string> cookies = null)

 If you want a menu options that triggers a PIE event, call (the specified "result" will be added to the PIE event):

-        IMenu<T> AddTriggerPieOption(Dtmf option, string result);
+        IMenu AddTriggerPieOption(Dtmf option, string result);

-## Defining menus for number sequence input
+### Defining menus for number sequence input
-You can define a number sequence input menu by calling AddNumberInputMenu on an IIceSvamletBuilder
+You can define a number sequence input menu by calling AddNumberInputMenu on an IMenuBuilder

-	IIceSvamletBuilder AddNumberInputMenu(string menuId, string prompt, int maxDigits, string repeatPrompt = null, int repeats = 3)
+	IMenuBuilder AddNumberInputMenu(string menuId, string prompt, int maxDigits, string repeatPrompt = null, int repeats = 3)

-## Menu prompts
+### Menu prompts
 Any menu prompt (as specified in AddNumberInputMenu or BeginMenuDefinition) can be a number of prompt definitions separated by ";".
 A prompt definition can be a file name of an uploaded prompt file or a text-to-speech (TTS) string.
-A TTS string is identified by wrapping the text in "#TTS[]" where you enter you text between the brackets.
+A TTS string is identified by wrapping the text in "#tts[]" where you enter you text between the brackets.

+## Callouts
+You can instruct the Sinch backend to place outgoing calls.
+When that outgoing call is answered, a few typical scenarios are supported-

+- Reading a message to the callee
+- Sending the callee to a conference room
+- Presenting the callee with IVR options to respond to (using DTMF)

+To place such calls, you use the Callout API of this Nuget

+    var calloutApi = SinchFactory.CreateApiFactory("f429b49...", "ui8/...").CreateCalloutApi();

+### Reading a message to the callee
+You need to supply a destination phone number, a text message and an optional caller id.

+    var calloutResponse = await calloutApi.TtsCallout("+15612600684", "how are you doing", "").Call();

+### Sending the callee to a conference room
+You need to supply a destination phone number, a conference room id, an optional greeting text message and an optional caller id.

+    var calloutResponse = await calloutApi.ConferenceCallout("+15612600684", "#4711", "private", "Welcome").Call();

+### Presenting the callee with IVR options to respond to (using DTMF)
+First, you need to create and define your menu structure using the IMenuBuilder (see "Defining menu structures").
+You also need to supply a destination phone number, a cli, a startmenu (pointing to a menu in the defined menu structure and a max call duration.

+    var calloutResponse = await calloutApi.MenuCallout("+15612600684", "private", menuBuilder, "main", TimeSpan.FromMinutes(1)).Call();

 ## Fluent
 The package support a "fluent" style of creating responses - see the example section.